Updated February 5, 2020 . AmFam Team

 Let’s start by reviewing some helpful reminders that can help you well in advance of the storm.
 Then we’ll look at storm tips that make you feel secure when a storm is on the horizon.

-- Winter Storm Watch.
+Winter storm watch.
 This means that there’s potential for freezing rain, heavy snow, sleet or lake effect snow.
-They want to emphasize that there is potential and it could cause high impact.
+There is potential that it could cause high impact.

-- Winter Weather Advisory.
+Winter weather advisory.
 When this advisory is issued you should expect freezing rain, snow, sleet and lake effect snow.
-This is for when the weather is expected and it will cause an inconvenience.
+This is for when the weather is expected and will cause an inconvenience.

-- Winter Storm Warning.
-This is the most severe alert they issue and it signifies that they expect high impact winter weather.
+Winter storm warning.
+This is the most severe alert they issue and it signifies that high impact winter weather is expected.
 This includes ice storms and blizzards with heavy snow, sleet and lake effect snow.

-Invest in a weather radio.
-Keep a battery operated weather radio at home so you can stay updated on weather and clean up progress.
+Keep a battery operated weather radio at home so you can stay updated on weather and clean-up progress.

-Let faucets drip.
-To prevent freezing pipes during a storm it’s best to keep just a little water running through them.
+If you have pipes that run up exterior walls and aren’t insulated properly, it’s best to keep just a little water running through them during a winter storm.
 Usually turning them on so they drip will be enough protection.

 On the bright side — winter storms are a great time to bring the family together for some quality snuggle time.
 Getting close and bundling up helps keep everyone warm and cozy.
-Use this together time to play games, work on a puzzle, make vacation plans or just talk.
+Use this time together to play games, work on a puzzle, make vacation plans or simply talk.